-- 1. Artwork, Office Notes, etc. Your child may have a labeled file folder or the teacher may use a shelf in your child's cubby where art, newsletters, and other notes are stored.
-Please check it daily. - 2.
-Classroom Boards- whiteboards, located outside of each classroom, contain information for parents about classroom activities that took place that day. - 3.
-E-mails- classroom teachers will send out a weekly e-mail to parents containing information about the week, what to expect next week, and how to make connections at home with what is happening in the classroom. - a.
-In addition to classroom e-mails, families will also receive a weekly e-mail from the Resource Coordinator sharing local community events. - b.
+- 1. Brightwheel- Teachers communicate daily through the Brightwheel app.
+Pictures, information about your child's day, reminders, alerts, and notes are all communicated via Brightwheel. - 2.
+Artwork, Office Notes, etc. Your child may have a labeled file folder or the teacher may use a shelf in your child's cubby where art, newsletters, and other notes are stored.
+Please check it daily. - 3.
+Classroom Boards- whiteboards, located outside of each classroom, contain information for parents about classroom activities that took place that day. - 4.
+E-mails- classroom teachers will send out a monthly e-mail to parents containing information about the month, what to expect next month, and how to make connections at home with what is happening in the classroom. - a.
 Newsletters are sent throughout the year from the Executive Director containing information about center-wide events, news, and activities, as well as, information obtained through community organizations and Michigan State University.